agiliq/djenofdjango/src/source/chapter2.rst

 So, we have 'registered' our ``CD`` model with the admin interface.

 If you refresh the admin page, you can see the 'Cd_library' header and 'Cds' under it.
 Yes this is our app's model and we can add/edit/delete any instances of our CD model through the admin interface.
+Try adding a few entries using the ``Add`` action.
+You can edit entries using the ``Change`` action which will take you to the change list page.
+Try editing and deleting entries.

 Did you notice?:

+* Django uses the models __unicode__ property to display the CD in the change list

 * Django used our model field types (CharField, TextField, DateField) to create HTML widgets in the admin page